-Introduction
+1. Introduction

 The East Asian areas border the North Pacific to progressively hit by a greater number of disastrous flood catastrophes as a direct result of the bigger and more powerful storms.
-ANNs models be effective and quickly forecasting river system floods in limited locations [1, 2].
-In Japan, typhoon-& heavy-rainfall-prone areas have seen river system disasters in the last 3-4 years [3].
-Most important Japanese rivers have real-time overflow-risk detection.
+ANNs models be effective and quickly forecasting river system floods in limited locations (Nevo et al., 2019; Salas et al., 2018).
+In Japan, typhoon- & heavy-rainfall-prone areas have seen river system disasters in the last 3-4 years (Realestate Blog, 2019).
+Most important Japanese rivers have real-time overflowrisk detection.
 However, a quick-response effective flood technology that can foresee has not yet been put into practice in particular river sites.
 Utilizing flood detection systems, humans are ready to terminate a disaster.
 As a result, there could have been fewer casualties.
 A deep learning-enhanced ANN model is a contender when a prediction flood forecasting system is created for usage in real-world scenarios owing to the model's characteristics.
 The ANNs data-driven it lacks physics-based on metrics sets.
-For instance, a rainfall-runoff models must be validated in a given area [4].
-A physical model, like the rainfallrunoff model, needs many studies.
-Depending only on previous data learning, the ANN model is capable of predicting a near-future trend.
-ANN predictions has minimal starting intricacy but advancement cost.
-The ANN-based flood model's primary advantages lie in its speedy reaction to the warning signs of a flood that will occur in the not-too-distant future and its straightforward execution using just historical data [5].
-ANNs approach has been used to forecast floods [6].
-ANN models using deep learning are used to forecast floods [7].
-The LSTMs design [8,9] were employed to evaluate the soil moisture in flooding [10-12].
+For instance a rainfall-runoff models must be validated in a given area (Tokar et al., 2000).
+A physical model, like the rainfall-runoff model, needs many studies.